otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/09-collision-layers.md

 - `Player` **Game Object** should be assigned to the `Player` layer
 - `PlayerBullet` **Prefab** should be assigned to the `PlayerBullet` layer
 - `RoomTrigger` **Game Object** should be assigned to the `IgnoreBullet` layer

 ---

-## Formative Assessment

-Learning to use AI tools is an important skill.
-While AI tools are powerful, you **must** be aware of the following:

-- If you provide an AI tool with a prompt that is not refined enough, it may generate a not-so-useful response
-- Do not trust the AI tool's responses blindly.
-You **must** still use your judgement and may need to do additional research to determine if the response is correct
-- Acknowledge what AI tool you have used.
-In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work

----